May – this month is filled with special events:

 Basically, all kinds of flowers and other toppings can be used for decoration.
 Traditionally, the decoration changes along with the season: Common flower components are Korean rhododendron (jindallae 진달래) in spring 👇, rose petals in summer 🌹, and chrysanthemum in fall 🌼.

 In this context, an important edible flower needs to be introduced: Rhododendron mucronulatum, also known as Korean rhododendron, Korean rosebay, or simply Jindallae (진달래).
-It is a kind of rhododendron that is native to the Korean peninsula, and its purple flowers are an outstanding sight in spring. ⚠️Different to other species of rhododendron and azalea which may be poisonous ☠️, the flowers of Jindallae are edible and taste slightly sour!
+It is a kind of rhododendron that is native to the Korean peninsula, and its purple flowers are an outstanding sight in spring. ⚠️ Different to other species of rhododendron and azalea which may be poisonous ☠️, the flowers of Jindallae are edible and taste slightly sour!
+Be careful not to confuse Jindallae with Cheoljjuk (철쭉) or Yeongsanhong (영산홍), which are also species of Rhododendron that grow in the wild and look very similar. ⚠️ Jindallae flowers are a short-lived treat in early April, blossoming before any other azalea.

 Apart from that, there are various edible flowers from cultivated plants available nowadays.
 Popular examples are pansy (paenji 팬지), violets (biola 비올라 / jebikkot 제비꽃), China pink (paeraengi 패랭이) and primrose (프리뮬라), which are sold in some supermarkets and online stores.